PavanRangani/docs/docs/prd/tax/entity-status.md

   - Shows all trusts where this legal entity is added as Trustor, Trustee or Beneficiary in only current version (Not in history)
   - Grantor trust can not have tax return.
 So as per above rule it won’t be included.
 But as a special requirement, associated grantor trusts will always shown on this page.
 - Legal entity can have multiple tax return forms.
 So all form’s tax return data will be pulled (for e.g. Partnership can have two form - 1065 & 1120-S).
+- Give the way to export all `Open components` & `All Components` of the Associated entities

 ## UX Rule